HarshKapadia2/git_basics/README.md

 # git_basics
 A repo for the the basics of Git and GitHub!

+**Disclaimer:** I have used a lot of resources from the internet to learn and then compile this repo and have tried linking all the resources used.
+Do let me know if I've missed linking any resource, I will gladly add it!

 ## VCS
 - In computer software engineering, revision control is any kind of practice that tracks and provides control over changes to source code.
 - Software developers use revision control software to maintain documentation and configuration files as well as source code.